 However, a number of supply teachers are signed up and work for a number of different supply agencies.

-As these are each separate agencies/employer with separate PAYE reference numbers, there is nothing to stop a supply teacher working for one agency/employer whilst furloughed with another or a supply teacher may be furloughed from each of the agencies they are signed up with.
+As these are each separate agencies/employers with separate PAYE reference numbers, there is nothing to stop a supply teacher working for one agency/employer whilst furloughed or flexibly furloughed with another, or both.

-If an employee started unpaid leave after 28th February 2020, you can put them on furlough instead.
+If an employee started unpaid leave after 28th February 2020, you can put them on furlough instead as long as this was done by 10th June and lasted for a minimum period of three consecutive weeks between 1st March and 30th June 2020.
 If you put them on furlough, then you should pay them at least 80% of their regular wages, up to the monthly cap of £2,500.

 If an employee is furloughed and becomes sick, there is nothing to stop the employer paying them at the furloughed rate provided this is at least the equivalent of SSP.